 For this recipe in particular, I recommend Otto’s Natural’s Cassava Flour and Primal Kitchen Foods Ketchup.
 I personally use Thrive Market for most of my pantry needs like coconut flour and avocado oil.
 For a complete list of my recommend pantry items and what I use in my home, check out my Baking and Cooking Resources Page.

 - Healthy Orange Chicken

 - Sheet Pan Chicken, Sweet Potato and Broccoli

 - Thai Chicken Coconut Curry

 - 2 lbs chicken tenderloins

 - 2 large eggs (or 3 medium eggs), whisked

 - ½ teaspoon granulated garlic

 - ½ teaspoon onion powder

-- Remove the chicken tenders from the pan and set them aside.
-Add more avocado oil to the pan if needed and cook the remaining chicken tenders.
+- Remove the chicken tenders from the pan and set aside.
+Add the remaining 3 tablespoons avocado oil to the pan and cook the remaining chicken tenders.

-- Enjoy with your favorite dipping sauce, ketchup, or mustard!
+- Serve warm with your favorite dipping sauce, ketchup, or mustard!